 - Catch can be in terms of biomass or numbers for each fleet. - Catch is retained catch.
-If there is discard also, then it is handled in the discard section below. - If there is reason to believe that the retained catch values underestimate the true catch, then it is possible in the retention parameter set up to create the ability for the model to estimate the degree of unrecorded catch.
+If there is discard also, then it is handled in the discard section below.
+This is the recommended setup which results in a model estimated retention curve based upon the discard data (specifically discard composition data).
+However, there may be instances where the data do not support estimation of retention curves.
+In these instances catches can be specified as all dead (retained + discard estimates). - If there is reason to believe that the retained catch values underestimate the true catch, then it is possible in the retention parameter set up to create the ability for the model to estimate the degree of unrecorded catch.
 However, this is better handled with the new catch multiplier option.

-8.4.4 Bycatch
+9.6.1 Bycatch

 Bycatch fleets have an F so impose mortality and catch fish.
 All this catch is discarded.
-There must be a value entered for retained catch so that SS knows to calculate an F for that season, but this catch amount is ignored in the logL.
+There must be a value entered for retained catch so that SS knows to calculate an F for that season, but this catch amount is ignored in the log likelihood.
 The amount of discarded catch can be entered as a discard observation(s).
 Bycatch fleets have selectivity, which must be specified or estimated if observations of the size or age composition of the discards is entered.

-- Because there is no retained catch amount to match, the F for bycatch only fleets must be by th continuous F method (F_method = 2). - MSY and yield per recruit are calculated in terms of dead catch, and they currently include catch from bycatch fleets.
+- Because there is no retained catch amount to match, the F for bycatch only fleets must be by th continuous F method (F\method = 2). - MSY and yield per recruit are calculated in terms of dead catch, and they currently include catch from bycatch fleets.
 So the search for Fmsy scales the bycatch F along with the F for the fleets that retain catch.
 A future version of SS3.30 will implement more controls for how bycatch fleets are handled in MSY and in forecast calculations.